AaronAcerboni/planet.js/README.md

 #Planet.js#

-Planet.js is a JavaScript feed aggregator based of Planet software.
-Planet.js aims to be an easy to use server framework for websites which are data-driven or similar to Planet sites.
+Planet.js is a JavaScript data aggregator in the spirit of Planet software.
+It aims to be a server environment for creating and managing sites which are data driven.

-In time Planet.js will aim to provide plugins and themes to enhance websites built with Planet JS.
-All accessible from an admin/configuration panel.
+The magic of planet.js is the ability to synchronise a variety of data ranging from standard RSS to any old web service.
+Possible use cases are for community sites, sticking your blogs together or anything else you want to hack together with data sources.

+Versatility is a philosophy planet.js wants to abide by.
+This means various ways of getting hold of data, various ways of manipulating it and various ways of outputting it.

 ##Development##